Side effects of new mass media on the youth

 Document 1

 The internet makes the total sum of world knowledge easily available.
 The communication system has become a public value service with sufficient power to supply each person with not only electronic mail, eBooks, magazines and newspapers, but also the ability to broadcast as well as receive information.
 There is freedom of choice over an unprecedented selection, as people in their multi-media homes determine what is to be viewed, unlike the past decades where the broadcaster made all the decisions (Jenkins & Plasencia, 2018).
 Likewise, a reader in the contemporary society influences today what books to read and when.
 For a larger population, satellites, for all their worth, will ultimately become only a nexus in the intricate communications network of the public utility information system.
+This time is nearly half of time used on media every day.

 Sign up to view the full document!